miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 BASE64URL(payload) || "." ||
 BASE64URL(signature)
 ```
+Figure 19: Signature Timestamp Input Construction

 The RFC 3161 `messageImprint` value is calculated from the hash value of the Signature Timestamp Input.

 If the `type` parameter is omitted, the timestamp type defaults to `"rfc3161"`.

-The `header.ltv.timestamp` object MAY additionally contain a `validations` object preserving validation information for the TSA certificate.
+The decoded BASE64URL value of `header.ltv.timestamp` MAY additionally contain a `validations` object preserving validation information for the TSA certificate.

 ## Example SIG-LTV (examples/sig-ltv.json)